 Where did the name ‘Stanley Sprays’ come from?

-Whenever I started out I used a Stanley knife to cut the stencils, and well the sprays bit’s self-explanatory .
-Wish I’d a better a story for it but basically I didn’t want to use my own name, and I like alliteration .
+Whenever I started out I used a Stanley knife to cut the stencils and well, the sprays bit’s self-explanatory.
+I wish I’d a better a story for it but basically I didn’t want to use my own name and I like alliteration .

 Do you have any influences, artistic or otherwise?

-I have a lot of different influences; on a personal level my next door neighbour who babysat me as a kid was a watercolour artist, and my dad and my brother are both very talented artists.
-I’ve always been into my music so album artwork is probably one of my earliest influences I’m a big fan of Raymond Pettibon who did Black Flag’s artwork and the cover of Sonic Youth’s ‘Goo‘; he works predominantly in black and white (a preference that I share)
+I have a lot of different influences; on a personal level my next door neighbour who babysat me as a kid was a watercolour artist, my dad and my brother are both very talented artists .
+I’ve always been into my music so album artwork is probably one of my earliest influences I’m a big fan of Raymond Pettibon who did Black Flag‘s artwork and the cover to Sonic Youth’s ‘Goo‘, he works predominantly in black and white (a preference that I share).

 Tattoo art has always fascinated me too and is a big influence.